Over the Christmas season the Vancouver Aquarium features 4D holiday movies, special themed exhibits and a Scuba Claus Santa swimming with the fishes.

 Aquarium Hours and Admission

-Note: Guests with disabilities or special needs can get 50% off general admission, or free entry for their attendant when paying full price for themselves.
+Note: Guests with disabilities or special needs can get free entry for their attendant when paying full price for themselves.

 Membership Rates & Benefits